 Sometime in May or in early June, his wife received a message from the War Department on his status:

-“According to War Department records you have been designated as the emergency addressee of Lt.
-Col. Theodore F. Wickord who according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.
+“According to War Department records, you have been designated as the emergency addressee of Lt.
+Col. Theodore F. Wickord, O&,345,291, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.